technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 ![A screenshot of a computer Description automatically generated](./media/image15.jpeg)

-7. Run below command to create environment variable
+7. Run the below command to create an environment variable

 > \# Create .env with environment variables